 With a passion for solving complex and mathematical engineering problems, Phill has a PhD in Mathematical Modelling of Complex Power Systems from UMIST.
 He is a Fellow of The Institute Of Engineering & Technology.
 He is also a visiting professor at The University of Manchester & The University of Strathclyde and has numerous technical & business publications.
 His research continues in mathematical modelling, analyses and simulation.

-Karu has authored approximately 600 research publications and his papers have been cited more than 7,700 times.
-He is the first Australian antenna researcher ever to reach Google Scholar h-index of 30 and his i10 index (154 in 2019 April) and h-index (41 in April 2019) is often among the top Australian antenna researchers.
-Since 2002, his research team has been involved with research grants, contracts and PhD scholarships worth over 18 million dollars, including 15 Australian Research Council grants.
+Karu has authored approximately 600 research publications and his papers have been cited over 8,400 times.
+In 2018 alone his publications received 1084 citations.
+He is the first Australian antenna researcher ever to reach Google Scholar h-index of 30 and his citation indices have been among the top Australian antenna researchers for a long time (in October 2019: i10 is 164 and h-index is 43).
+Since 2002, his research team has been involved with research grants, contracts and PhD scholarships worth over 18 million dollars, including 15 Australian Research Council grants, without counting the 245 million-dollar SmartSat Corporative Research Centre, which started in 2019.
 His research has been supported by many national and international organisations including Australian Research Council, Intel, US Air Force, Cisco Systems, Hewlett-Packard, Australian Department of Defence, Australian Department of industry, and German and Indian governments.

-Karu is in the College of Expert Reviewers of the European Science Foundation (2019-22) and he has been invited to serve as an international expert/research grant assessor by several other nationwide research funding bodies as well, including the Netherlands, Canada, Finland, Hong-Kong, Georgia, South Africa and Chile.
+Karu is in the College of Expert Reviewers of the European Science Foundation (2019-22) and he has been invited to serve as an international expert/research grant assessor by several other research funding bodies as well, including European Research Council and national agencies in the Netherlands, Canada, Finland, Hong-Kong, Georgia, South Africa and Chile.
 He has been invited by Vice-Chancellors of Australian and overseas universities to assess applications for promotion to professorial levels.
 He has also been invited to assess grant applications submitted to Australia’s most prestigious schemes such as Australian Federation Fellowships and Australian Laureate Fellowships.
-In addition to the large number of invited conference speeches he has given, he has been an invited keynote speaker of IEEE workshops and conferences.
+In addition to the large number of invited conference speeches he has given, he has been an invited keynote speaker of several IEEE and URSI conferences and workshops including URSI’19 Seville, Spain, and 23rd ICECOM in 2019 in Dubrovnik, Croatia.

 Dr. Manish Pandey is a Fellow, VP R&D at Synopsys, and an Adjunct Professor at Carnegie Mellon University.
 He completed his B. Tech. in Computer Science from the Indian Institute of Technology Kharagpur and his PhD in Computer Science from Carnegie Mellon University.
 He currently leads the R&D teams for formal and static technologies, power analysis, distributed systems and machine learning at Synopsys.
 He previously led the development of several static and formal verification technologies at Verplex and Cadence which are in widespread use in the industry.
 He also has extensive experience in distributed systems and computing infrastructure, when he led the display advertising security group at Yahoo, and storage analytics systems at Nutanix.
 Dr. Pandey has been the recipient of the IEEE Transaction in CAD Outstanding Young author award, and holds over two dozen patents and refereed publications.